Lutetium–hafnium dating: Decay of ^{176}Lu

 Original figure 2 from Debaille et al. (2017); An example of Lu/Hf isochron.

 Decay constant determination

 The decay constant of ^{176}Lu can be obtained through direct counting experiments and by comparing Lu–Hf ages with other isotope system ages of samples whose ages are determined.
 The commonly accepted decay constant has the value of 1.867 (± 0.007) × 10^{−11} yr^{−1}.
-However, there remain discrepancies on the value of decay constant.

 Age determination

 An age equation is set up for every radiometric dating technique to describe the mathematical relationship of the number of parent and daughter nuclide.
 In Lu–Hf system, the parent would be Lu (the radioactive isotope) and Hf as the daughter nuclide (the product after radioactive decay).
 The age equation to Lu–Hf system is as follows: